K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/The Marketplace/index.md

 And we were successful with the user jake.
 ![](Pasted%20image%2020250318172602.png)

-## Privelege Escalation
+## privilele Escalation

-Lets try to escalate our priveleges.
+Lets try to escalate our privileles.
 Doing
 ```bash
 sudo -l